jvermeir/ShoppingList/experiments/python/design.md

   'name': {'S': 'tomatoes'},
 ```

 So, `tomatoes` in name is part of the PK ans SK values.

+## Performance test

+I had a test named `insert-a-lot-of-data.py` which inserts a large number of categories and ingredients and then
+tries to retrieve one by PK/SK.
+The idea was to find out if this is fast.
+The test is not very useful, because
+Dynamo will not allow queries without using a key.
+The test was iffy anyway because the real infrastructure for Dynamo
+is not comparable to a local Docker based setup.